hernantz/classyconf/docs/source/introduction.rst

 ++++++++++++++++++++++++

 Well designed applications allow different ways to be configured.
-For example CLI args are great to explore an app from the shell, but when you already know what you want it would be great to set some defaults in a configuration file somewhere.
+For example command line args are great to explore an app from the shell, but when you already know what you want it would be great to set some defaults in a configuration file somewhere.

-But what happens if a setting is passed as CLI but also exist in the config file?
+But what happens if a setting is passed as command line arg but also exist in the config file?

 A proper settings-discoverability chain goes as follows:

-1. First CLI args are checked.
+1. First command line args are checked.
 2. Then Environment variables.
 3. Config files in different directories, that also imply some hierarchy.
 For
    example: config files in ``/etc/myapp/settings.ini`` are applied